Oxsomi/core3/docs/oiSB.md

 # oiSB (Oxsomi Shader Buffer)

-*The oiSB format is an [oiXX format](oiXX.md), as such it inherits the properties from that such as compression, encryption and endianness (though enc/comp is not supported, since oiSH is most often packaged inside of an oiCA/oiDL file).*
+*The oiSB format is an [oiXX format](oiXX.md), as such it inherits the properties from that such as compression, encryption and endianness (though enc/comp is not supported, since oiSH and thus oiSB is most often packaged inside of an oiCA/oiDL file).*

 **NOTE: oiSB (1.2) is the successor of the original oiSB (0.1) from OxC1.
 This isn't the same format anymore. oiSB (0.1) lacked a lot of important features and is deprecated.**